What is the Family Care Partnership program?

 The Wisconsin Department of Health Services (DHS) started the Partnership program in December 1995.
-By January 1999, Partnership operated as a fully-capitated, dual Medicaid and Medicare program.
+By January 1999, Partnership operated as a fully capitated, dual Medicaid and Medicare program.
 Under this arrangement, qualified managed care organizations (MCOs) enter into a Medicaid managed care contract with DHS and a Medicare contract with the federal Centers for Medicare & Medicaid Services (CMS).
-MCOs receive monthly capitation payments for each participant.
-From the funds they receive from the capitation payments, MCOs pay for all participant services.
+MCOs receive monthly capitation payments for each member.
+MCOs use the capitation payments to pay for services for all members.
 MCOs are responsible for the care of each person regardless of the agency that provides the services or where the service is provided.

 Monitoring and oversight

 Partnership MCOs operate extensive internal quality assurance and improvement programs.
 MCOs report regularly on carefully defined data elements that provide information on indicators of quality care.
-The Partnership quality assurance system has been used by the Department of Health Services as a model for other managed care programs serving special populations.
+DHS has used the Partnership quality assurance system as a model for other managed care programs serving special populations.